Mistake on page 493

 mainly using peer-reviewed articles in the scientific literature,

-and from 1990 onward it has published four massive reports and many
+and from 1990 onward it has published five massive reports, the

 But it's all nonsense!
 It includes a mistake.